PanchenkoYehor/GoTetrisBot/README.md

 ## What's the problem?

 If it **does not** work, you have the other command line settings than mine.
 You could move to the directory "*User*", then "*User's name*", then "*go*" and "*bin*".
 There you will see the executable file "*GoTetrisBot.exe*".
-Just execute him directly by double-clicking.
+Just execute this file by double-clicking.